Akki05656/My-CRM-Project/README.md

 # My-CRM-Project
-This is REST-API project mkade using Springboot-Hibernate in maven which includes the various operations as below --> API to get all customer details.
+This is REST-API project made by using Springboot-Hibernate in maven which includes the various operations as below --> API to get all customer details.
 --> API to insert a signle customer at a time.
 --> API to update the customer details.